abbbi/virtnbdbackup/README.md

     clusters](#transient-virtual-machines-checkpoint-persistency-on-clusters))
- 2) A change to the libvirt environment between backups (such as re-installing the libvirt daemon) caused the system to lose track of the existing checkpoints, but the bitmaps are still existant in the disk files.
+ 2) A change to the libvirt environment between backups (such as re-installing the libvirt daemon) caused the system to lose track of the existing checkpoints, but the bitmaps are still existent in the disk files.
  3) Between backups, the disk image contents were reset and now the image has already defined bitmaps (if disk was restored from a storage snapshot, for example )